dm94/YutePort/README.md

 ## Description

 YutePort is a simple portfolio designed to control the status of our cryptocurrencies in each exchange in an easy and automatic way.
+It uses a local database so it does not share data with anyone.

 ## Status